MScBiomedicalInformatics/MSIB32500/lectures/lecture3.md

 module load bowtie2
 module load samtools
 ```
+or: *module load fastqc bowtie2 samtools*

-To see which packages are loaded in your current enviroment use:
+To see which packages are loaded in your current user enviroment use:

 ```
 module list